Congratulations and welcome to our newest Research & Extension Manager, Bek Allen

 She is particularly interested in the area of soil fertility and health but more broadly, is excited about working in grains research to help farmers improve the productivity, efficiency and profitability of their enterprises.

-We look forward to having Brianna on the Hart team from February next year!
+We look forward to having Brianna on the Hart team in February.

 Regional Internship in Applied Grains Research

 A regional internship offers graduate students one year training in applied grains research and development (R & D).
 The internship will be based in Clare, South Australia with the Hart Field-Site Group (HFSG).
 The intern will work with HFSG research manager on a daily basis, and collaborate with other researchers, industry, consultants and growers to deliver research projects in regional South Australia.

 The HFSG conducts a large number of trials across the Mid-North and interns will contribute to research areas such as:

 Research options may be tailored to your specific interests.
 You will gain skills in the areas of trial design and management, sampling, statistical analysis of data and written and oral communication with growers and advisers.
 You will also assist with the preparation of HFSG events (e.g. field days and workshops) and have the opportunity to network and attend industry events (e.g. GRDC updates).

 Eligibility: Students who have completed a Bachelor of Agricultural Sciences or equivalent in the past five years